Summarize this article with AI

 • Regular exercise, increased water consumption, eating fruits rich in vitamin C, and taking probiotics can help regulate your weight while on your period.

 Menstrual weight gain is caused by shifts in your hormones – which affect your body’s water retention, eating habits and levels of tiredness.
-These internal fluctuations may impact how you look or feel during menstruation and it’s normal to keep tabs on how your body changes on a regular basis.
+These internal fluctuations may impact how you look or feel during menstruation and it’s normal to keep tabs on how your body changes on a regularly.

 Is it normal to gain weight during your period?

 Yes, it’s perfectly normal to gain weight during your period.
-According to Women’s Health, typical weight gain ranges from two to six pounds, but the amount varies depending on the individual.
+According to Women’s Health, typical weight gain ranges from two to six pounds, but how much weight women gain during their period will vary depending on the individual.

 Menstrual weight gain before your period is usually temporary and most will notice a reduction in their weight shortly after menstruation ends.
 This happens when the body naturally passes the excess water it has been retaining.